viamrobotics/micro-rdk/README.md

 ### (Optional) Installing QEMU for esp32
 Espressif maintains a pretty good QEMU emulator supporting the ESP32, we recommend using it during development.
-See [here](https://github.com/espressif/qemu) for more information
+See [here](https://github.com/espressif/qemu) for more information.

 #### MacOS
 ``` shell